Summer 2022 Tests All Air Conditioning Systems

 Somewhere right now in Australia, US, Canada, Spain, France, Germany or the UK, air conditioning systems are breaking down, leaving renters exposed to dangerous, sweltering conditions.

-A vicious heatwave in Europe in 2003 caused an estimated 72,000 deaths, and this summer’s sweltering conditions have already killed thousands.
+A vicious heatwave in Europe in 2003 caused an estimated 72,000 deaths, and last summer’s sweltering conditions have already killed thousands.
 And summer is far from over.
 Estimates are that this heatwave in Europe alone will last 7 weeks total and kill up to 2,000 people.

 UK Hit With Record 42C Temperatures